jlengstorf/lengstorf.com/content/blog/2015-11-06_time-is-not-a-resource.md

 ### How we think time works.

-There's a delusion that, with a bucket, we can store time.
+There's a delusion that, with an appropriate container, we can store time.
 We say things like, "I don't want to spend my time that way," and imagine ourselves catching those few hours in a jar, to be spent later.

 We picture it as a liquid, like water, that can be dammed, captured, stoppered, stored, labeled, and consumed at a later date.